Preparing The Trip: Travelling To and Around Barbados

 See Also - How to get here

-Barbados (BGI) (Grantley Adams), 13km (8 miles) east of Bridgetown, in the parish of Christ Church.
-Airport porters charge per bag for transporting luggage to the street outside of the customs terminal.
-Facilities in the airport include a bank, bars, duty free shops and restaurants.
-Free public wireless internet access is available.
+Grantley Adams International Airport (BGI) is located in the south of the island, 13km (8 miles) east of the capital city Bridgetown.
+Airport porters charge per bag for transporting luggage out of the customs terminal.
+Facilities in the airport include a lounge, duty free shops and restaurants.
+Free public WiFi is available.
 Explore the Barbados airport

 Airport Bus Service: